-Students who provide the appropriate documentation in line with the above will have the weight of the assignment shifted to an equivalent assessment (e.g., a missed quiz re-weighted for other quizzes).
-There will be no re-weighting across distinct assessment forms (e.g., missed participation will not be re-weighted to quizzes or mid-term assessment).
+Students who provide the appropriate documentation in line with the above will have the weight of the assignment shifted to an equivalent assessment (e.g., a missed online assignment will be req-weighted for other online assignments).
+As long as one assessment of each type is graded, there will be no re-weighting across distinct assessment forms (e.g., missed participation will not be re-weighted to online assignments or mid-term assessments).
+In the race case in which all assessments of one type are missed (e.g. not a single online assignment can be submitted) the instructor will reallocate the corresponding weight to other components taking into consideration the specific circumstance.

 Students who cannot complete the midterm exam and provide the appropriate documentation will have their grade percentages reallocated.
-The 25% of your grade that would have been accounted for by the midterm will be allocated to your final exam.
-Thus, if you miss the midterm, your final exam will count for 65% of your grade.
+The 27% of your grade that would have been accounted for by the midterm will be allocated to your final exam.
+Thus, if you miss the midterm, your final exam will count for 67% of your grade.